 Consider the following:

 - It may feel flattering, but consider the real motives behind the counter offer.
-Do your employers value you as an individual or is it just easier and cheaper to retain you than to recruit and train a new member of staff?
+Do your employers value you as an individual or is it easier and cheaper to retain you than to recruit and train a new member of staff?
 Does the company use staff retention as a success measure?
-Your employer may be thinking selfishly, you should too.
+Your employer may be thinking selfishly.

-- Why weren’t you offered this improvement earlier?
-Why wait for you to leave?
-Is your employer’s counter offering you on merit, or just for fear of losing a member of staff?
-If it is deserved, then why didn’t it come sooner?
+- What are the reasons you weren’t offered this improvement earlier on?
+Is your employer’s counter offer based on merit, or for fear of losing a member of staff?

-- Think about your reasons for leaving – have these really been addressed?
-If you’re offered a salary increase, what else pushed you to leave?
+- Think about your reasons for leaving – have these been addressed by the counter offer?
 Maybe you don’t feel like you have autonomy, maybe the role doesn’t challenge you, or you have a poor relationship with your colleagues.
-It’s rarely just about money.
+It is rarely solely about money, therefore consider whether your concerns are going to be met.

 - You’ve now demonstrated that you are willing to leave the business.
 If your colleagues become aware of the situation they may resent your improved package.
 Your loyalty may be questioned in the future, and your employer may struggle to trust you.

 Taking all of this into account, you may still decide that you’re going to accept the counter offer.
 Be honest with all parties about the course of action that you intend to take, and make sure that you don’t close off communications without formally declining the offer.
-The company may need to re-advertise, or there may be another candidate under consideration, and you don’t want to negatively impact on their career or opportunities.
+The company may need to re-advertise, or there may be another candidate under consideration.

-Make sure that you formalise the process with your current employer.
-They may offer you a better package verbally and never deliver.
-Don’t put yourself in this position, and don’t negotiate based upon future promises.
-Ensure that you have a formal counter offer in writing, and get something signed before you decide to walk away from your prospective employer.
+Further to this, be sure to formalise the process with your current employer.
+It is important to ensure that you have a formal offer in writing before you decide to walk away from a prospective employer.

 More than anything, it’s important to trust your instincts.